Modern slavery and human trafficking

 We inform our suppliers and contractors that we have a zero-tolerance approach to the practice of modern slavery, child labour, trafficked, bonded or compulsory labour in any forms.

-Our standard supplier contracts now include the right to terminate in the event that we find or have reasonable grounds to suspect that any form of forced or involuntary labour, including but not limited to modern slavery, is being used.
+Our standard supplier contracts include the right to terminate in the event that we find, or have reasonable grounds to suspect, that any form of forced or involuntary labour, including but not limited to modern slavery, is being used.

 Where our negotiation position does not enable us to use our contractual terms, we always look for similar clauses in the supplier’s terms and conditions or we ask for them to be included.